 Master of Science in Environmental Studies

-TThe Master of Science in Environmental Studies program (MES) prepares students to deal with the complex nature of environmental issues through an interdisciplinary approach that capitalizes on the unique faculty and research strengths of The Graduate School of the College of Charleston.
-The faculty contributes through policy sciences, economics, law, mathematics and the natural and physical science areas of biology, geology and physics.
+The Master of Science in Environmental Studies program (MES) prepares students to deal with the complex nature of environmental issues through an interdisciplinary approach that capitalizes on the unique faculty and research strengths of The Graduate School of the University of Charleston, South Carolina.
+The faculty contributes through policy sciences, economics, law, mathematics and the natural and physical science areas of biology, chemistry, geology, and physics.
 In addition, we offer a dual program with the Master of Public Administration Program, and MES has a Peace Corps Master's International program which links the M.S. degree with specialized international service as a Peace Corps volunteer.
-You can find more information on these programs elsewhere in this catalogue.
+You can find more information on these programs elsewhere in this catalog.

-The MES program provides students with an appreciation of the interdisciplinary nature of environmental problems without sacrificing the training rigor of a specific academic discipline.
+The MES program provides students with an interdisciplinary approach to identify environmental problems without sacrificing the training rigor of a specific academic discipline.
 The interdisciplinary emphasis is established through a carefully designed set of required courses that provide students with an understanding of environmental issues.
-The MES curriculum addresses these issues by teaching students the principles of basic scientific research; by giving students the tools to evaluate the environmental problems and potential solutions; and by helping students examine the role of public policy in environmental decision-making.
+The curriculum addresses these issues by teaching students the principles of basic scientific research; by giving students the tools to evaluate the human dimensions of environmental problems and potential solutions; and by helping students examine the role of public policy in environmental decision-making.

 Academic Advisor and Advisory Committee

-A student's program of study consists of a list of coursework and other requirements that the student must complete to graduate from the MES program.
-Upon entering the program, each student selects an academic advisor who works with the student to establish an academic internship or thesis research project and to plan coursework.
+A student’s program of study consists of a list of coursework and other requirements that the student must complete to graduate from the MES program.
+Upon entering the program, each student selects an academic advisor who works with the student to establish an applied research (academic internship) or thesis project and to plan coursework.
 The academic advisor develops the coursework program of study in consultation with the student, oversees student progress, and advises the student about his or her career and academic options.
-The academic advisor might or might not participate directly in the student's independent research; at a minimum the advisor helps the student arrange his/her thesis or academic internship committee led by a research advisor.
+The academic advisor might or might not participate directly in the student’s independent research; at a minimum the advisor helps the student arrange his/her research committee led by a research advisor.

 Admission to the MES program requires a baccalaureate degree from an accredited institution.
-Students with any major are encouraged to apply, but must have a sufficient background in either the natural and/or social sciences.
+Students with any major are encouraged to apply, but must have a sufficient background in either the natural, policy, and/or social sciences.

 Minimum admissions requirements are listed below.
 Some applicants may not satisfy all requirements.
 Every effort will be made to accommodate such applicants through preparatory classes at the College of Charleston.
 Exceptions can be made on an individual basis, depending on a candidate’s background or experience.